In Home Designer Pro, how can I create exposed roof trusses in a room with a cathedral ceiling?

 Open the plan file in which you would like to create exposed roof trusses.

-In this example, a simple rectangular structure is used.
+In this example, a simple rectangular structure with a gable roof is used.

 Click OK to close the dialog and build the roof.

-Use the default flat ceiling to produce a standard truss:
+Use the default flat ceiling if you want to produce standard trusses.

-Raise the ceiling height of a room to produce a modified truss with a raised bottom chord (make a note of the original value before doing so):
+Raise the ceiling height of a room if you'd like to create trusses with a raised bottom chord (make a note of the original value before doing so).

 Remove the default flat ceiling and draw sloped Ceiling Planes if you'd like to produce scissor trusses.
 More on creating scissor trusses can be found in the Related Articles section below.

 Select Build> Framing> Roof Truss from the menu, then click and drag a line over the roof to create a single roof truss.

-With the first truss in place over an exterior wall, click on it to select it, then click the Transform/Replicate Object edit button to make copies of the trusses.
+With the first truss in place over an exterior wall, click on it to select it, then click the Transform/Replicate Object edit button to make copies of the truss.

-Check the box beside Copy and specify the number of copies that you want.
+Check the box beside Copy and specify the number of copies that you want to create.

-Check the box beside Move and specify the intervals at which you want the copies, as well as along what axis.
+Check the box beside Move and specify the move interval for each copy made, as well as along what axis.

-A negative value in the X Delta field will copy the trusses left.
-A positive X will copy the trusses right.
+A negative value in the X Delta field will copy the trusses left, while a positive value will copy the trusses right.

-A negative value in the Y Delta field will copy the trusses down the screen.
-A positive Y will copy the trusses up the screen.
+A negative value in the Y Delta field will copy the trusses down the screen, while a positive value will copy the trusses up the screen.